abdolence/firestore-rs/MIGRATION.md

 unaffected.

 `max_elapsed_time` still works as an optional time cap on top of `max_retries`, off by default.
-A negative `max_elapsed_time` is now rejected before the first attempt instead of being clamped silently, and a `max_elapsed_time` of zero now means no retry at all, since the first retry no longer runs immediately - see below.
+A negative `max_elapsed_time` is now rejected before the first attempt rather than after it, and a `max_elapsed_time` of zero now means no retry at all, since the first retry no longer runs immediately (see below).

 ### The first retry now waits too